Alex-tq/learn-typescript/README.md

 ## Compile Typescript

-To compile your typescript file from the terminal type the following command:
+To compile a specific typescript file from the terminal type the following command:

-"tsc filename"
+$ tsc filename

+Or let typescript find and complile all files automtically

+$ tsc

 ## Watch a File for Compiling on Save

 To complile automaticlly everytime you save on the typescript file, type this into the terminal:

-"tsc --watch filiname"
+$ tsc --watch filiname

 ## Get Typescript's Configuration File

 To configure typescript you must modify the tsconfig.json file. to get this file type the following command in the terminal:

-"tcs --init"
+$ tcs --init

 ## Compile to ES6